ofcrav2/omtk/omtk/warm_up/README.md

 * A big message is displayed on the center of the screen:
        - - - WARMUP: XX min. - - -
-* All vehicles are locked and their simulation disable.
-Inventory accessible only when sim is reenabled.
+* Vehicles have their fuel removed at the beginning of warmup
 * All human players are immortal (avoid incidents)
-* The view distance is set very low to improve performance, and raised in steps.
-Full view distance after 4 minutes from warmup end.
+* The view distance is set to 1000 to improve performance, and raised near warmup end.
 * Many *hint* reminders about the time to mission start (= end of warmup) appears to all clients
       START: XX min.
 * players cannot run away from their initial position (means their location when the warm-up began), they are contained inside a restriction area (size can be configured)